EagleBlood/MovieGOAdmin/README.md

-## Instalacja
+## Installation:
-- Upewnij się, że masz zainstalowaną Javę na swoim komputerze.
+- Make sure you have Java installed on your computer.
-- Sklonuj repozytorium projektu z GitHuba do lokalnego katalogu na swoim komputerze.
+- Clone the project repository from GitHub to a local directory on your computer.
-- Uruchom program w wybranym środowkisku JDK
+- Run the program in your chosen JDK environment.
 <br>
 <br>

-## Narzędzia oraz biblioteki:
+## Tools and libraries:
 * Maven
 * Java (v.
 19.0.1)
 * mysql-connector-java (v.
 8.0.32)